The Top 5 Retail POS Systems

 A retail POS system is simply a POS system with features that prioritize the needs of retail owners.
 The way we see things, depending on your specific business situation, there are five great options out there.
 Let’s learn about all of them.

 Because every retail team has their own particular needs and preferences, there’s no universal best retail POS system for all of the retail businesses out there.
 Knowing this, we’ve compiled the top five best retail POS systems on the market.
-Here are the details on our picks for the five best retail POS system of 2019:
+Here are the details on our picks for the five best retail POS systems:

 If you’re looking for a low-cost retail POS system that will still get the job done, then our top pick for you is Intuit QuickBooks GoPayment.
 GoPayment is a POS app that you can get for free through your smart device.
 Because GoPayment is an Intuit product, you’ll be able to sync all the transactions you process through the app to your QuickBooks, TurboTax, and Mint accounts.